forestryio/forestry.io/hugo/content/docs/welcome/configure-CMS.md

 Often, the upload directory will be different from the public path used to access your media file.
 For this reason, for this reason, we have multiple options here.

-In the case of Hugo, your static files must be located in the `/static` directory, but when your site is compiled, those images are publicly viewable from the root of your directory.
+In the case of Hugo, your static files must be located in the `/static` directory, but when your site is compiled, those images are publicly viewable from the root of your project.
 So `/static/images/file.jpg` becomes `/images/file.jpg`.